Want to attract flying squirrels in your backyard?

 Watching flying squirrels glide from tree to tree can be an exciting experience for children and adults alike!

-Despite their name, flying squirrels don’t actually fly; they glide.
+Despite their name, flying squirrels don’t fly; they glide.
 They have a special skin membrane called the patagium, which extends from their wrists on their front legs to their ankle on their back legs.
-As the squirrel glides, they also use their tail as a rudder to help stabilize them.
+As the squirrel glides, they also use its tail as a rudder to help stabilize them.

 Gliding in a downward position, they have been found to travel a distance of 150 feet.
 Once they reach their target, flying squirrels will typically scurry around the back of the tree to escape predators.

 Flying squirrels have a lifespan of around six years in the wild, and up to fifteen years when living in a zoo.